pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 }
 ```

-After this, the command command `nx extract-i18n demoapp-client` generates a `messages.xlf` file
+After this, the command `nx extract-i18n demoapp-client` generates a `messages.xlf` file
 in the specified directory under the project.

 ### Configure multiple Locales